2025 American League Division Series: Game 5

 Carpenter had four of the five hits for the Tigers and drove in both of the team's runs.
 The Mariners used three of their starting pitchers in the game (Kirby, Gilbert, and Castillo) while the Tigers deployed Melton, who started in Game 1, and Jack Flaherty, the Game 3 starter, worked in and out of trouble in his two innings pitched in extra innings.
-For Kahnle, it was the third time in his career that he gave up what would be the winning run(s) to end his team’s postseason.
+For Kahnle, it was the third time in his career that he gave up what would be the winning run(s) to end his team's postseason.
 This was the longest winner-take-all postseason game in MLB history, both by innings and elapsed time.
 Game 5 was regarded as an instant classic and one of the best games in MLB postseason history.

 This game was nicknamed the "Battle in Seattle" by Mariners local radio announcer Rick Rizzs.
-One quirk of the game was that due to its length, during the '14th inning stretch', a popular 7th inning stretch activity was repeated: the 'Salmon Run', a mascot race between 4 characters representing different kinds of salmon.
+One quirk of the game was that due to its length, during the '14th inning stretch', a popular 7th inning stretch activity was repeated: the 'Salmon Run', a race among four mascot characters representing different kinds of salmon.
 One mascot which had always lost every Salmon Race, Humpy, finally had his first win during the 14th inning mascot race in order to inspire and excite the crowd.
 As it so happened, the Mariners won the game in a walk-off the next inning.

-After the walk-off win for the Mariners, the Tigers local radio announcer Dan Dickerson unintentionally gave a frustrated rant on a hot mic before cutting into a commercial break.
+After the walk-off win for the Mariners, Tigers radio announcer Dan Dickerson unintentionally gave a frustrated rant on a hot mic before cutting into a commercial break.
 Thinking that he was off the air, the broadcast stayed on during a Corewell Health commercial.
 Dickerson shouted: "I don't have to do a game [recap], ah fuck.
 Fuck this game recap!
 Oh, I'm sorry, was that out loud?
 3, 2, 1!"
 The following day, Dickerson apologized to listeners and addressed the incident in a statement to the Detroit Free Press.